Bob and Doug, the best friends on historic SpaceX-NASA mission - France 24

 Kennedy Space Center (United States) (AFP)

-Robert Behnken and Douglas Hurley, the astronauts set to launch into orbit on a SpaceX rocket Wednesday, are both former military pilots, both recruited by NASA in 2000, and both married to fellow astronauts.
+Robert Behnken and Douglas Hurley, the NASA astronauts set to launch into orbit Saturday on a SpaceX rocket, are former military pilots, veterans of US space shuttle missions, and both married to fellow astronauts.

-With their crew cuts, cool demeanor, short and precise sentences, they have all the traditional hallmarks of the men of NASA.
+With their crew cuts, cool demeanor and short and precise sentences, they have all the traditional hallmarks of the men of NASA.

-Smiling, reasonable, competent, reliable: in other words "The Right Stuff" of the early era of spaceflight.
+Smiling, competent, reliable: in short, "The Right Stuff" of the early days of space flight.

-They met in 2000 when they began their training at the space agency, and have been best friends ever since, said Hurley, 53.
+The pair known as Bob and Doug met in 2000 when they began training at the space agency.
+They have been best friends ever since, said Hurley, 53.

-Both of them attended military test pilot school, a well worn path to the astronaut corps.
+Both men attended military test pilot schools, a well-worn path to the astronaut corps.

-Behnken, 49, holds a doctorate in mechanical engineering from the California Institute of Technology.
+Behnken, 49, a Missouri native, holds a doctorate in mechanical engineering from the California Institute of Technology.

-He signed up for the military during his studies and attended the elite Air Force Test Pilot School at Edwards Air Force Base in California.
+He signed up for the military during his studies and trained at the elite Air Force Test Pilot School at Edwards Air Force Base in California.

-A colonel, he's flown more than 25 different aircraft, including the F-22 fighter.
+A colonel, he has flown more than 25 different aircraft, including the F-22 fighter.

-Hurley was also a colonel and before joining NASA was a fighter pilot and test pilot in the Marine Corps, a specialist for the F/A‐18.
+The New York-born Hurley also rose to the rank of colonel.
+Before joining NASA he was a fighter pilot and test pilot in the Marine Corps, a specialist in the F/A-18 Super Hornet.

-Between 2008 and 2011, they both flew two missions, separately, on the Space Shuttle.
+Between 2008 and 2011, both men flew two missions, separately, on the space shuttle.

 In 2015, NASA assigned them their next mission: the first crewed flight of the Crew Dragon, built by SpaceX and initially planned for 2017.